-Temperatures for January started off cold, with maximum temperatures around 1.0 to 1.5°C below average in many areas.
-However, the colder conditions early in the month were compensated for by much milder conditions towards the end of the month, resulting in close to average temperatures for the UK for the month as a whole (anomaly -0.1°C).
+Mostly colder than average conditions during the first half of the month were compensated for by much milder conditions later in the month, resulting in close to average temperatures for the UK for the month as a whole (anomaly -0.1°C).
 The UK experienced a new daily maximum temperature record for January on the 28th, with 19.9°C recorded at Achfary, Sutherland.
-Rainfall was close to average levels across the UK (97% of the long-term average), with the wet start and end of the month compensated for by the dry spell mid-month.
+Rainfall was close to average levels across the UK (97% of the long-term average), with the wet start and end of the month compensated for by the dry spell midmonth.
 Wales and northern England bore the brunt of the rainfall, while Northern Ireland was much drier (75% of the long-term average).
 Much of the UK experienced above-average sunshine hours (128% of the long-term average).